 She wished she still had her pistol.
 The droids had stripped them all of their weapons, of course, and the handmaidens had been searched with the others.
 They had treated the actual Queen exactly like the other four, but Saché had been more nervous about the Neimoidians identifying her.
 But Sabé had fooled them, and in fact they had barely glanced at the handmaidens before sending the whole group away with the battle droids.

 They didn’t see them as a threat.
 Good.

 When they went off the plaza, Saché started trying to figure out which way they would go out of Theed.
 If the Queen wanted her and Yané to escape, in all likelihood they ought to be able to do it, as Saché knew the walls fairly well, and how to hide in them, and how to get away from those hiding places.
 But she would be most certain of success if they went out through a certain part of the city.

 She was contemplating the significance of their going under the archway they were headed for, when from the top of it three figures suddenly leapt down, two humans and what looked like a Gungun, the humans with lightsabers ignited.
 Before anyone could react, the first two had sliced apart the droids escorting them, before the older-looking spoke.
 “We should leave the street, Your Highness.”
 None of them needed a second prompting.

 Saché’s mind was in a flurry: Are they Jedi Knights?
 There’s something familiar about them...I’m being crazy.
+Why do they have a Gungun with them who's just standing there?
 And then suddenly the crushing, relieving thought, They’ve rescued us.
 While we’re with them, we stay with the Queen.
 Indeed, as they slipped into the ally, Saché even saw Yané smile for a moment.